gavv/gavv.github.io/content/articles/015-roc-tutorial-0.2.md

 There are two main changes that affect users:

 * PulseAudio modules moved to a [separate repo](https://github.com/roc-streaming/roc-pulse) and have their own build system and new build instructions.
-* Command-line tools now use univeral URI notation for network endpoints and audio devices.
+* Command-line tools now use universal URI notation for network endpoints and audio devices.

 This table provides examples of old and new notation.